mingjiewong/htx-assessment/README.md

 ### Overview

-The following instructions are to:
+The following instructions use the Terraform scripts in the `terraform` directory to:
 1. Set up a VPC, Subnets and Security Groups,
 2. Deploy the search UI application to EC2 instances in AWS,
 2. Set up a Bastion host for SSH access to the EC2 instances, and